ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 "Did you always want to own a club?"
 He asked flipping the last pancake he'd made, there was some batter left over but he hadn't started another one.
 He moved around my kitchen like it was his own.
 I was impressed with the way he moved.
 He'd made me breakfast before but I hadn't gotten a chance to watch him.

 I didn't really know how to answer his question.
 "I didn't have plans at all.
-Max and Drew were joking one night after we'd gone out about how they'd run a club.
+Finn and Drew were joking one night after we'd gone out about how they'd run a club.
 I suggested we could do it.
 And we'd make money doing it.
 I was still getting my MBA at the time so all those fresh new business and marketing things were in my head.
 It wasn't a month after I graduated that we opened up Zion.
 Opening night was phenominal.
 And things never slowed down."

 Angel pulled the icecream out of the freezer and was plating food meticuoulsly and I was about to say something but he kept talking.
 "I remember Zion's opening night.
 Ant and I had been home for like 2 hours when his brother called inviting us along."